apmiller108/locotimezone/README.md

 ## Setup

+`Locotimezone.configuration` takes a block where the following can be setup:
 * `google_api_key`.
 Create an API key and enable APIs in your [Google Developer Console](https://console.developers.google.com).
 * `attributes`.
 For overriding the default attribute names used for Rails models.